 It depends on whether you’re new to the Marketplace:

-December 15, 2020: Open Enrollment ends.
-After December 15, you can still buy a health plan if you qualify for a Special Enrollment Period.
+January 15, 2022: Last day to sign up for 2022 coverage.
+Coverage starts February 1, 2022.
+After January 15, you can only buy a health plan if you qualify for a Special Enrollment Period.

 Answer a few fast questions to see plans with personalized price estimates before you apply.